-4 Action Alternative 1 represented a plan where airlines remained in their existing locations.
+&lt;sup>4 Action Alternative 1 represented a plan where airlines remained in their existing locations.
 Action Alternative 2 (the preferred alternative) represented a plan where the airlines relocated, as necessary.
 These action alternatives are similar to both the 2030 and 2040 preferred alternatives.

-The total baseline (2010) emissions were measured as follows: 5,818 tons per year of CO; 407 tons per year of volatile organic compounds (VOCs); 2,027 tons per year of nitrogen oxide (NO_x); 177 tons per year of sulfur dioxide (SO_2); 38.8 tons per year of particulate matter with a diameter of 10 microns or less (PM{10}); 36.2 tons per year of particulate matter with a diameter of 2.5 microns or less ($PM{2.5}$), and 0.04 tons per year of lead (Pb).
+177 tons per year of sulfur dioxide (SO2); 38.8 tons per year of particulate matter with a diameter of 10 microns or less ( $PM{10}$ ); 36.2 tons per year of particulate matter with a diameter of 2.5 microns or less ( $PM{2.5}$ ), and 0.04 tons per year of lead (Pb).

 Table 5-6 summarizes the baseline condition for the macroscale dispersion analysis.
 The maximum concentration of 28.4 parts per million (ppm) of CO occurs southeast of T1.
 Here, GSE activity is the main contributor to CO concentration.
 The maximum-predicted concentration is less than the 1-hour CO standard of 30.0 ppm.
-The maximum 8-hour CO concentration of 8.0 ppm occurs in the same location as a result of the same activities.
+The maximum 8-hour CO concentration of 8.0 ppm occurs in the same location because of the same activities.
 This concentration does not exceed the 8-hour CO standard of 9.0 ppm.